autowarefoundation/autoware/localization/landmark_based_localizer/README.md

 ## Map specifications

-For this package to work correctly, the poses of the landmarks must be specified in the Lanelet2 map format that `map_loader` and `landmark_parser` can interpret.
+For this package to work correctly, the poses of the landmarks must be specified in the Lanelet2 map format that `map_loader` and `landmark_manager` can interpret.

 The four vertices of a landmark are defined counterclockwise.